HYAR7E/AlgorithmProject/ProyectoAlgoritmo/info.md

         Do not allow to choose account type if there is empty user data Fixed pauseClear in user menu functions
-        Restrict set function in Person to be called just once
+        Restrict set function in Person to be called just once Ask for worker data or enterprise data when set account type in chooseAccountType function in fu_guest.cpp
         --- GUEST MENU FINISHED ---

         Remove restriction for description in changeData function to allow characteres(, ' " + : ), etc